cartesi/docs/cartesi-rollups_versioned_docs/version-2.0/deployment/introduction.md

 After deployment, any changes to the application code will generate a different hash and, hence, require another deployment.

+The smart contract that represents the application on the base layer can be deployed using the [`CartesiDAppFactory`](../api-reference/json-rpc/application-factory.md) smart contract.

 There are two methods to deploy an application:

 1. [Self-hosted deployment](./self-hosted.md): Deploy the application node using your infrastructure